Anntorkot/add-k-thesis-artifacts/README.md

 - The presentation summarizes the main evaluation findings and discussion points.
 - The literature review register documents the theoretical sources used to frame the research problem and methodology.

-## Citation

-If these materials are referenced, please cite this repository as supplementary material for the thesis:

-Kotomceva, A. (2026). *Supplementary Research Artifacts for Enhancing Architectural Decision Traceability in Attribute-Driven Design through Residuality Matrix Analysis*.
-GitHub repository.